dsab123/PlayHymn3/README.md

 - 3/25/2015 Added second http connector to Tomcat to serve the html, so no more running two Tomcat instances! ^__^

 ### History
-I attend Trinity Reformed Church of Gaithersburg, a new church plant in Maryland (www.trcofg.org).
+I attend Trinity Reformed Church of Gaithersburg, an [awesome new church plant in Maryland](www.trcofg.org).

-Our church utilizes the rich tradition of worshipping the Lord with hymns, older-style songs with rich theology.
+Our church utilizes the tradition of worshipping the Lord with hymns, older-style songs with rich theology.

 Many of us, however, have not been sufficiently exposed to the style and nature of hymns, and it has been a struggle for us to collectively join together in song every Sunday.